Multiscale Approximation as a Bias-Reducing Strategy with Applications to Manifold-Valued Functions: The multiscale approximation and the bias-variance tradeoff

 After completing~$n$ steps, this process produces the approximated function~$\widetilde{f} = M_n f$.

 The numerical implementation of the multiscale for scalar-valued functions is straightforward~\eqref{Eq-2-1}.
-In~\cite{sharon2022multiscale}, the authors discuss the generalizations that are needed to approximate a manifold-valued function, and we incorporate their modifications in our work.
-The modifications include switching the plus and minus operations to the exponential map and logarithmic map, respectively.
+In~\cite{sharon2022multiscale}, the authors discuss the generalizations that are needed to approximate a manifold-valued function, and we adopt their modifications in our implementation.
+These modifications include replacing addition and subtraction operations with the exponential map and logarithmic map, respectively.